Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Your reproductive health can influence a lot of things, like fertility, pregnancy, and mental health.
 Exercising and reproductive health are directly related.
 By increasing exercise, you can help your overall health!
 Read on to learn why exercise helps reproductive health, what specific benefits you can experience, and the types of exercise that are successful!

 How exercise affects fertility

 What’s the connection between exercise and fertility?
 Intense exercise is not necessary to experience its benefits.
 Preliminary studies show that light to moderate exercise may improve reproductive function.
 The main functions of the reproductive system are producing egg and sperm cells, and moving and nurturing cells and offspring.
-If you are looking to increase fertility directly, more intense and vigorous exercise can help ovulation… On the contrary, an exercise that is unmonitored can lead to over-exercise which has a negative impact on fertility, it is always important to maintain an exercise routine and healthy body weight when exercising.
-Consistent and regular exercise is key in maintaining the health of your reproductive systems.
+If you are looking to increase fertility directly, more intense and vigorous exercise can help ovulation… On the contrary, exercise that is unmonitored can lead to over-exercise which has a negative impact on fertility, it is always important to maintain an exercise routine and healthy body weight when exercising.
+Consistent and regular exercise is key to maintaining the health of your reproductive systems.

 Medical studies indicate that exercise and fertility are directly related.
 Consistent healthy exercise can increase the amount of ovulation which leads to more regular menstrual cycles and can help fertility.
 The effect of exercise on ovulation and anovulation is different depending on the exercise intensity and exercise routines.